← Back to all insights

 Most of the systems I've worked on that struggled at scale had one thing in common: the original design was never revisited.
 It worked at 100 users, so nobody questioned whether it would work at 100,000.

-Scale isn't a feature you add later.
-It's a constraint you design around from the start — even if you're small today.
+Scale is not a feature you add later.
+It is a constraint you design for from the beginning.

 Found this useful?
 Support the work →